telerik/ajax-docs/controls/grid/functionality/exporting/integration-with-telerik-document-processing-library.md

 End Sub
 ````

 >note As of R1 2021, the MasterTableView's `GenerateXlsxOutput()` method can return an already populated Workbook.
 It is perfect for a scenario where you need to populate the data to a preformatted template Xlsx file.
-More information can be found in [Xlsx and Docx export - Generate Export Output](https://docs.telerik.com/devtools/aspnet-ajax/controls/grid/functionality/exporting/export-formats/xlsx-and-docx-export#generate-export-output) article and the [Export Grid to a Preformatted Template file](https://demos.telerik.com/aspnet-ajax/grid/Examples/Functionality/Exporting/Excel-Export-To-Template-File/DefaultCS.aspx) online demo.
+More information can be found in [Xlsx and Docx export - Generate Export Output](https://docs.telerik.com/devtools/aspnet-ajax/controls/grid/functionality/exporting/excel-export/excel-xlsx#generate-export-output) article and the [Export Grid to a Preformatted Template file](https://demos.telerik.com/aspnet-ajax/grid/Examples/Functionality/Exporting/Excel-Export-To-Template-File/DefaultCS.aspx) online demo.

-## Exporting RadGrid to Word
+## Export RadGrid to Word

 The assemblies that must be referenced in order to export the RadGrid are: